 Low Temperature Range: 160°C - 180°C (320°F - 356°F)

 For those seeking gentle relief without intense psychoactivity, this range is perfect.
-Vaporizing at low temperatures unlocks compounds that support relaxation, focus, and physical well-being.
+Vaporizing at low temperatures activates compounds that support relaxation, focus, and physical well-being.

 Recreational Enjoyers